liu-bin-fluid/chaoschapters.github.io/_pages/cv.md

 Service and Membership
 ======
-* Guest Editor, Special Issue, MDPI
+* Guest Editor of Special Issue, MDPI
-* Visiting Scholar, Department of Mechanical Engineering, Xi'an Jiaotong University
-* Reviewer, Journal of Fluid Mechanics
-* Reviewer, Physics of Fluids
-* Reviewer, Journal of Fluid and Structure
-* Reviewer, Journal of Computational Physics
+* Reviewer of Journal of Fluid Mechanics, Physics of Fluids, Journal of Computational Physics